What is a Section 125 plan (cafeteria plan)?

 Full cafeteria plans

-These plans offer a wide range of pre-tax benefits, including health insurance, FSAs, HSAs, and other affordable employee benefits.
+These cafeteria plans offer a wide range of pre-tax benefits, including health insurance, FSAs, HSAs, and other affordable employee benefits.

 Advantages for employees: